tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 Node *annotations* are named attributes that define the its various aspects.
 For example, scalar nodes have a required annotation ``type`` that defines the node value type.
-Other annotations can optionally set default values, validation function, and
+Other annotations can, for example, set a node's default value and a validation function, or store arbitrary user-provided data.

 Annotations are passed in a table to the node creation function: